hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 Because of its dataflow design Coral belongs to the **Immutable Past** category.
 Changing a value or adding a node only influences the current state of the node network and is not affected for example by previous user input.

-Interestingly there is the possibility to create systems *in* Coral that show indications of a *Mutable Past*.
-An example for this is the bouncing ball in the example workflow that is created by using only time depending functions.
-After changing the speed of the ball it doens't continue from its current positon but moves to where it would have been if the speed would have been like that from the beginning.
+Interestingly there is the possibility to create systems *in* Coral that show indications of a **Mutable Past**.
+An example for this is the bouncing ball in the example workflow that is created by using only time-dependent functions.
+After changing the speed of the ball it doens't continue from its current positon but jumps to where it would have been if the speed was like that from the beginning on.

 *P. Rein and S. Lehmann and Toni & R. Hirschfeld How Live Are Live Programming Systems?: Benchmarking the Response Times of Live Programming Environments Proceedings of the Programming Experience Workshop (PX/16) 2016, ACM, 2016, 1-8*

 ### Tanimoto's Level of Live Programming
-To which level of liveness do single activities belong, based on the definitions of the 2013 paper and why?
+> To which level of liveness do single activities belong, based on the definitions of the 2013 paper and why?

 All activities in Coral belong to Tanimoto Level 4.
 There is no perceivable lag between changing a value or connecting nodes and seeing the results.
 There are no compilation steps involved, the node network is created as a hierarchy of C++ objects at runtime.